The City Council adopted the amended and restated Unified Housing Policy on July 31, 2020.

 III.
 Inclusionary zoning requirements

-Any development project containing at least 20 residential units that is subject to the Minneapolis Code of Ordinances, Title 20, Article XIV (the “Inclusionary Zoning Ordinance”) must meet the requirements of this section, except:
+Any project containing at least 20 residential units that is subject to the Minneapolis Code of Ordinances, Title 20, Article XIV (the “Inclusionary Zoning Ordinance”) must meet the requirements of this section, except:

 - Housing owned and operated by or on behalf of a college or university.